City centre recovery

 City Centre specific initiatives:

-City Centre hospitality businesses can access outdoor dining grants of up to $1,500 - made possible with support from Auckland Council and the City Centre Targeted Rate - to put in place new or improved outdoor dining environments.
-Applications are open until 15 April 2022.
-Find out more - including how you can apply, here.
+City Centre hospitality businesses were able to access outdoor dining grants of up to $1500 - made possible with support from Auckland Council and the City Centre Targeted Rate - to put in place new or improved outdoor dining environments.
+Applications are now closed.
+A summary is available here and business feedback is available here.

 Appealing and attractive properties are fundamental for a vibrant, successful retail environment.
 Our empty tenancy programme provides the opportunity for creative installations or alternative use for vacant spaces, bringing life and colour to the city centre street environment.
 If you're a property owner with a vacant retail tenancy with window frontage please get in touch to discuss your options.
 Find out more here.